 Unfortunately, many people don't realise they're underinsured until it's too late.

-To work out the type and level of insurance cover you need, it’s best to sit down with an expert – like one of our ASB Insurance Managers.
-But as a starting point, you should bear in mind any debts you have – things like mortgages, credit cards or personal debt.
+To work out the type and level of insurance cover you currently need, it's best to sit down with an expert - like one of our ASB Insurance Managers.
+But as a starting point, you should take stock of your current debts - things like mortgages, credit cards or personal debt.
 Then beyond that, work out how much you and your family need, in order to continue the lifestyle you have.

 When things change - make sure your insurance does too.
 Life moves on, babies are born, houses are bought, children move away - the cover you had a year ago, might not be what you need now.